 Since our expense levels are based in part on anticipated revenues, we may be unable to adjust spending quickly enough to compensate for any revenue shortfall and any revenue shortfall would likely have a disproportionately adverse effect on our operating results.
 We expect that these factors will continue to affect our operating results for the foreseeable future.
 Because of the foregoing factors, we believe that period-to-period comparisons of our operating results are not necessarily meaningful and should not be relied upon as indications of future performance.

-As a result of lower-than-anticipated license revenues in our fiscal quarters ended December 31, 1998 and March 31, 1999, our operating results for each of those quarters were below the expectations of public market analysts and many investors.
-In each case, the market price of our common stock declined substantially upon the announcement of our operating results.
+As a result of lower-than-anticipated license revenues in our fiscal quarter ended September 30, 2001, our operating results for the quarter were below the expectations of public market analysts and many investors.
 If, due to one or more of the foregoing factors or an unanticipated cause, our operating results fail to meet the expectations of public market analysts and investors in a future quarter, the market price of our common stock would likely decline.